thehybrid-at/Removable-Media-Control/README.md

 ) #end param
 ##-------------------------The Listner Ends here ------------------
 ##for the pop-up message
-$wshell = New-Object -ComObject Wscript.Shell
+$wshell = New-Object -ComObject Wscript.Shell # To be used for a pop-up message to the user.
 $driveconnected=$driveconnected+":"
 $currentusername = Get-WMIObject -class Win32_ComputerSystem | select username | findstr "\"
 $deviceid = (Get-WmiObject -Class Win32_Volume | select Name,  SerialNumber | findstr $driveconnected).Split('')[-1]